mialkin/docs/csharp/concurrency/concurrency.md

 Error handling is similar for all kinds of parallelism.
 Because operations are proceeding in parallel, it's possible for multiple exceptions to occur, so they are wrapped up in an `AggregateException` that's thrown to your code.
 This behavior is consistent across `Parallel.ForEach`, `Parallel.Invoke`, `Task.Wait`, etc.

+## Reactive programming

+Another form of concurrency is *reactive programming*.
+Asynchronous programming implies that the application will start an operation that will complete once at a later time.
+Reactive programming is closely related to asynchronous programming but is built on *asynchronous events* instead of *asynchronous operations*.
+Asynchronous events may not have an actual "start", may happen at any time, and may be raised multiple times.
+One example is user input.

+**Reactive programming** is a declarative style of programming where the application reacts to events.

+> Reactive programming isn't necessarily concurrent, but it is closely related to concurrency, so this book covers the basics.<sup>5</sup>

+Usually, a mixture of techniques is used when writing a concurrent program.
+Most applications at least use multithreading (via the thread pool) and asynchronous programming.

 ## Dataflow programming

 TPL Dataflow is capable of handling any kind of _mesh_.
 You can define forks, joins, and loops in a mesh, and TPL Dataflow will handle them appropriately.
 Most of the time, though, TPL Dataflow meshes are used as a pipeline.